-If you are in the market to purchase a property, it is common to come across various terminologies that you may find hard to understand.
-One of the phrases and words you may encounter when searching for a home in a property portal is Price on Application (POA).
+If you are in the real estate market to purchase property or are selling a house, it is common to come across various terminologies that you may find hard to understand.
+One of the questions you might ask yourself is ‘what does POA stand for?’
 If you are new to property dealings, it can be challenging to understand the term and familiarise yourself with the general language used by these estate agents.

 It is essential to understand the terminologies and expressions before you start searching for properties in the market.
 After all, buying a home is one of the most significant achievements for any individual, and you would want to make sure you are well acquainted with the basics.
 Here, we shall discuss Price on Application (POA) and other estate agent’s sales terms.
 So, what does POA mean in property?

 Definition of POA

 What does POA mean?
 This is probably one of the many questions that a new property buyer asks him or herself whenever they visit a property portal.
 As mentioned earlier, POA is an abbreviation of the phrase Price on Application.